hyweljohnllewellyn/hywelme/_posts/2015-11-28-toggle-play-and-pause-on-multiple-audio-files-by-clicking-areas-on-an-image-map.md

 There is the image with the usemap="#my_image", the four HTML5 audio files along with the map of areas and their co-ordinates.

-In order for the image map to be responsive by recalculating the area coordinates to match the actual image size.
+In order for the image map to be responsive by recalculating the area coordinates to match the actual image size  I need an image map re-sizer.
 Note that some [re-sizers are not compatible with Chrome on iOS](http://stackoverflow.com/questions/28872555/image-map-is-not-working-on-chrome-for-ios).
 I'm using [ imageMapResizer](https://github.com/davidjbradshaw/image-map-resizer) by David Bradshaw.

 In my page scripts, as well as loading the jQuery files, these are included;